Furthermore, these systems were overwhelmed by drone and missile attacks throughout the more than six-month-long war against Hamas.

-Here are Israel's layered air defense systems:
+Here are some of Israel's multi-layered air defense systems:

 Bui Huy (according to AP)